What Is Earnest Money and How Does It Work?

 If the sale goes through, the earnest money is used to help with the closing costs.

-However, if you decide against buying the home for reasons that don’t have anything to do with the inspect, the seller keeps the fees.
+However, if you decide against buying the home for reasons that don't have anything to do with the inspection, the seller keeps the fees.

-If the sale falls through due to a bad inspection or appraisal, the money will be refunded to you.
+If the sale falls through due to an inadequate inspection or appraisal, the money will be refunded to you.

-Moreover, if the seller decides to renege on the sale, you also should expect to get the money back since it is not your fault the sale fell through.
+Moreover, if the seller decides to renege on the sale, you should also expect to get the money back since the deal fell through, which is not your fault.

-The terms are not always black-and-white, so you need to discuss the what-if's with your attorney before you take any action.
+The terms are not always black-and-white, so you must discuss the what-ifs with your attorney before taking action.

 It is still possible for a buyer to walk away with your earnest money even in the case of leaving the deal due to a more frivolous reason, so it's not an open-shut cake.